Dynamic-Capital/Dynamic-Capital/docs/maldivian_quantum_cheat_sheet.md

 > A rapid-reference layer that mirrors the Dhivehi notes while staying ready for global collaborators, interns, or visiting researchers.
 The focus below is on keeping the *dynamic* quantum engine tuned, observable, and deployable.

+**Core Modules**

+- **Lookup** – Fast memory jolts for fundamentals (states, gates, diagnostics).
+- **Optimize** – A loop that cycles profile → stabilize → balance → validate → deploy.
+- **Coach** – Ready-made prompts and bilingual embeddings to feed mentorship bots.
+- **Operate** – Rollout checklist so the English cheat engine stays synchronized with the Dhivehi guide.

 ### 8.1 Quick Lookup Grid

 | Topic | Core Idea | Mnemonic |